That Are Frequently Referred to as "Plus-Size"

 Women's cut, while those at a retailer like

-actually extended Misses Petite cuts.
+and offer select Women's Petite sizes.
 Look for the "W" in the sizing

 to differentiate.
 For example: 24WP is a Women's Petite, while 18P